Rockin' thru the Rockies: Plot

 Set in the Rocky Mountains circa late 1800s, the Stooges are guides tasked with escorting a trio known as "Nell's Belles" through mountainous terrain en route to their performance destination in San Francisco.
-Despite their efforts, complications arise when Curly inadvertently frightens off the horses, leaving the group stranded overnight at the behest of Native American inhabitants who advise them to vacate the area promptly.
+When Curly's carelessness with a rifle frightens off the horses, the group is stranded overnight at the behest of Native American inhabitants who advise them to vacate the area promptly.

-As the night progresses, tensions escalate among the guides, leading to Curly's banishment from the shared sleeping quarters due to his disruptive nocturnal behavior.
-However, their predicament worsens with the arrival of snowfall, which results in the consumption of their food stores by a marauding bear.
-Subsequently, their attempts to procure sustenance from a nearby frozen lake prove futile.
+During the night, Curly is banished from the shared sleeping quarters due to his disruptive nocturnal behavior.
+In the morning, the Stooges find that their food stores have been consumed by a marauding bear.
+The trio busy themselves with making a sail out of canvas stage scenery and fastening it to their wagon with the intention to resume their journey using wind power.
+Afterward, their inept attempts at ice fishing in a nearby frozen lake prove futile when the "fish" on Curly's line turns out to be Moe.

-Compounding their challenges, Nell, a constituent of the expeditionary group, exposes the abduction of the Belles by the indigenous community.
-Swift action ensues as the Belles manage to elude their captors, prompting a hasty departure from the Native American territory to ensure the safety and continuity of their journey.
+Compounding their challenges, Nell, a constituent of the expeditionary group, brings alarming news of the abduction of the Belles by the indigenous community.
+However, the Belles quickly manage to elude their captors, prompting a hasty departure of the group from the Native American territory in their sail wagon.